 - Marriage skills education to help parents reduce conflict and improve their relationship.

 The president's proposal will aim to create a healthy family environment without creating another big-government welfare program.
 And it will do all this for a modest investment of $300 million per year.
-TAKE NOTE: That's one penny for every five dollars the government currently spends to support single parent families.
+TAKE NOTE:

 Is there more to a successful home than a wedding vow?
 Of course.
 But it is the essential first step in creating the environment to help children who are suffering now.
 We've become so skeptical of government (and for good reason) that many of us instinctively shake our heads at any and all legislative initiatives.